Boost Your Confidence With Scar Revision

 Scar revision can take many different forms, including:

 - Microdermabrasion is ideal for scars that are mild and at the outer layer of the skin.
 This treatment involves gently resurfacing the skin, revealing a smoother, more even surface.

 - Injectable fillers can help fill in depressed scars so that they blend with the surrounding tissue.
 Many injectable filler products derive from hyaluronic acid, which naturally occurs in the body and rejuvenates the skin.

 - Excision is appropriate for severe scars that lie deep in the dermis.

 - Skin grafts involve removing healthy skin from one part of the body and attaching it to the scarred tissue.
 The new cells help to restore the scarred area.

 - Laser treatment can improve the appearance of hyperpigmentation and smooth rough skin texture.
 Patients should wait at least six months after a scar has formed to allow the redness and pinkness to fade.

 - Microneedling stimulates collagen remodeling to minimize hypertrophic scars.
-PRP (platelet-rich plasma) treatment can also be a complement to microneedling.
 This treatment speeds healing, boosts collagen production, and improves texture in the treated area.

 - Steroid injections can thin the tissue of hypertrophic scars and keloids.
 This helps to blend the tissue with the surrounding surface.